MagicGraders-LLC/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ A short introduction - This is the official Organisation for the MagicGraders LLC.
+🙋‍♀️ A short introduction - This is the official Organization for the MagicGraders LLC.

 🌈 Contribution guidelines - There will be some public usefull repositories in future to contribute too.